-The transition process for SEND pupils to Secondary school starts early, and for some children transition plans begin in Year 5.
+The transition process for SEND pupils to secondary school starts early, and for some children transition plans begin in Year 5.
 During the summer term in Year 6, information is shared with secondary schools.
 Pupils with SEND are offered additional visits to their secondary school in order to familiarise themselves with the school and build confidence.
 Alongside this, additional transition work is carried out in school to ensure children feel knowledgeable and prepared.
 The SENDCo liaises with the SEND team of the receiving school and seeks the support of other agencies to ensure a smooth transition.

-Transition visits are also arranged within school for children who are moving from the infants to the juniors so they can familiarise themselves with the school site.
+Transition visits are also arranged within school for children who are moving from the Infants to the Juniors so they can familiarise themselves with the school site.

-Comprehensive transition meetings are held between the SENDCo and new class teams for children with an EHC Plan to hand over essential information.
+Comprehensive transition meetings are held between the SENDCo and new class teams for children with an EHC Plan.